Origin of Superman: DC Universe: Rebirth

 Following the comic book crossover event Convergence, it was revealed in the mini-series Superman: Lois and Clark that the pre-Flashpoint version of the character had survived the universal transition into the New 52 and was living on the new DC Universe's Earth with his wife, the pre-Flashpoint Lois Lane and their young son.
 After the indigenous New 52 Superman was killed, the pre-Flashpoint Superman became the DC Universe's primary version of the character once again.
 This brought the events of 2009's Secret Origin series back as the primary Superman's origin story once more.

 In 2017, the Superman and Action Comics titles crossed over for a story arc entitled Superman Reborn, which re-characterized what occurred in the New 52.
 After Flashpoint, the single consciousnesses of both Superman and Lois Lane were fractured in two by an unknown entity, explaining why the two incarnations were able to exist at the same time.
-Co-writer Dan Jurgens explained, "The events of Action #976 reset and reshape the entire Superman timeline.
+Co-writer Dan Jurgens explained that "the events of Action #976 reset and reshape the entire Superman timeline.
 Where there had been two Superman, their realities have now been fused into one timeline with just one of them.
 And, yes, Clark and Lois are back at the Daily Planet.
 Not only does everyone know they had a child; they were there shortly after Jon was born.
 The Daily Planet crew has known Jon his entire life".

 Flashbacks seen in that story indicate that the origin as depicted in the New 52 and in Superman: Secret Origin have been hybridized, with most of the characters' pre-Flashpoint histories overwriting early New 52 stories.

 In 2019, the mini-series Doomsday Clock made further alterations to the origin of Superman in the modern DC Universe.
 While an early issue explained that the deaths of Jonathan and Martha Kent occurred in an automobile accident when Clark was an adolescent (explaining their absence from the New 52), the conclusion of the story saw that alterations to the timeline made by Doctor Manhattan led to Clark becoming Superboy at an early age, allowing him to save his parents from their fatal collision and remain alive well into Clark's adulthood.